databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/{{cookiecutter.project_name}}/terraform/README.md

 Alternatively, you can follow
-[Terraform docs](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) to specify a custom remote state backend in `staging/provider.tf` and `prod/provider.tf`, store credentials for accessing the backend in CI/CD, and configure the `.github/workflows/terraform-ci.yml` and `.github/workflows/terraform-cd-prod.yml` and `.github/workflows/terraform-cd-staging.yml` workflows to authenticate to the remote backend.
+[Terraform docs](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) to specify a custom remote state backend in `staging/provider.tf` and `prod/provider.tf`, store credentials for accessing the backend in CI/CD, and configure the `.github/workflows/terraform-ci.yml`, `.github/workflows/terraform-cd-prod.yml`, and `.github/workflows/terraform-cd-staging.yml` workflows to authenticate to the remote backend.
 If using the Terraform Cloud backend, make sure your Terraform workspace is configured to [execute plans locally](https://www.terraform.io/cloud-docs/workspaces/settings#execution-mode).
 Authentication to Databricks REST APIs will not work if plans are executed remotely.